zedsalim/arch-z/README.md

 ### Additional Keybindings:

-- alt + x : Opens ranger in ~/Downloads/Watch (Where I keep all the courses and videos I need to learn from), (not created by default)
+- alt + x: Opens ranger in ~/Downloads/Watch (Where I keep all the courses and videos I need to learn from), (not created by default)
 - alt + c: Opens the config files that I edit frequently
 - alt + b: Opens my bookmarks (add yours inside ~/config/bookmarks.txt)
-- alt + s : Opens my Work/Studies Schedule (Create your own schedule in ~/Pictures/schedule.png)
+- alt + s: Opens my Work/Studies Schedule (Create your own schedule in ~/Pictures/schedule.png)
+- alt + y: Runs the ~/.config/scripts/mpv-youtube.sh script that plays youtube videos using mpv (you must copy first the URL of a youtube video)
+- alt + shift + y: Runs the ~/.config/scripts/web_blocker.sh script that temporarily blocks a specific website (Youtube by default)
+- alt + shift + n: Runs the ~/.config/scripts/c/new_project.sh script to create a new C project
+- alt + shift + o: Runs the ~/.config/scripts/c/old_project.sh to enter the existing C projects
-- F1 : Changing the wallpaper for the main monitor (Add your wallpapers in ~/.config/wallpapers/)
+- F1: Changing the wallpaper for the main monitor (Add your wallpapers in ~/.config/wallpapers/)
 - F2: Changing the wallpaper for two monitors

 ### Gaps Keybindings: